Bo Dallas: Legal issues

 On February 19, 2012, Rotunda was arrested for driving under the influence in Tampa, Florida, with blood-alcohol levels of 0.166 and 0.178 according to two breathalyser tests, above the legal limit of 0.08.
 He was released later that day on a $500 bond.

 In August 2016, Rotunda was arrested for public intoxication in Dallas, Texas after being ejected from a flight from Dallas/Fort Worth International Airport to Mexico City.

 Personal life

-Rotunda's father is wrestler Mike Rotunda and his grandfather was wrestler Blackjack Mulligan, the latter being a member of the WWE Hall of Fame.
-His uncle Barry Windham and his brother Windham Rotunda (who performs as Bray Wyatt) are both wrestlers.

 Rotunda was married to Swedish arm wrestling champion Sarah Bäckman from 2014 until their divorce in 2019.

-In February 2021, it was revealed that he was in a relationship with fellow wrestler Gionna Daddio, better known by the ring name Liv Morgan, with the two living on a farm and starting a real estate business to prepare for life after professional wrestling.
+Rotunda's older brother, Windham, was also a professional wrestler and was best known for performing under the ring name Bray Wyatt until his death in August 2023 at the age of 36 due to a heart attack.